josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 > **warfighting readiness**

-while the Army has reportedly been required to reduce or suspend some collective-training activity in order to make approximately £30 million of savings.
+while the Army has reportedly been required to reduce, defer or reprioritise some collective-training activity in order to make approximately **£30 million of savings**.

 That is a genuine contradiction worth investigating.